Carterville, IL

 About Carterville, IL

-Carterville is a small community in Illinois with a population of 5,822 residents.
-The median household income is $65,238 per year, which is near the national average.
-The median age in Carterville is 39.9 years.
+Carterville is a small town located in Illinois with a population of 5,822 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,238 per year, which is 13% below the national median of $75,149.
+The median age of 39.9 years is close to the US median age of 38.9 years.

 Cost of Living in Carterville, IL